run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-google/llama_index/readers/google/drive/README.md

 documents = loader.load_data(file_ids=["fileid1", "fileid2"])
 ```

-This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/run-llama/llama_index/tree/main/llama_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.
-See [here](https://github.com/emptycrown/llama-hub/tree/main) for examples.
+This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/run-llama/llama_index/tree/main/llama_index).